 Emergencies

-The Council may take, in an emergency, any action deemed necessary in the best interest of The SAIMC and not specifically covered by the Constitution or the By-Laws.
+The EXCO may take, in an emergency, any action deemed necessary in the best interest of The SAIMC and not specifically covered by the Constitution or the By-Laws.

 Limitations

 The SAIMC will not carry on any profit making activities or participate in any business, profession or occupation carried on by any of its members, or provide any financial assistance, premises, continuous services or facilities to its members for the purpose of carrying on any business, profession or occupation by them for the sole purpose of generating profit.